zth/rescript-relay/rescript-relay-documentation/docs/tutorial/10-mutations-updates.md

 }
 ```

 The mutations `use` hook returns a function to fire the mutation (here named `commitMutation`) and a boolean which is true when the mutation is in flight (here named... `isMutationInFlight`).
-When calling `commitMutation` we pass in a record called `variables`, created using the `makeVariables` helper.
+When calling `commitMutation` we pass in a record called `variables`.
 It accepts labelled parameters for the variables defined by the mutation, namely `id` and `doesViewerLike`.
 This tells the server which story we’re talking about and whether the we are liking or un-liking it.
 The `id` of the story we’ve read from the fragment, while whether we like it or unlike it comes from toggling whatever the current value that we rendered is.

 The hook also returns a boolean flag that tells us when the mutation is in flight.
 We can use that to make the user experience nicer by disabling the button while the mutation is happening: